slatron/crosstronica/README.md

 gulp will compile everything in to the `/app` folder and open a local node server at localhost:8080/.

-Open [localhost:8080](http://localhost:8080) in your browser to view the style guide.
+Open [localhost:8080](http://localhost:2701) in your browser to view the initial page.
+It should be blank.
+To see if all is well, type <code>testing</code> into the console.

 ---

 ### Tasks

+All tasks are individual .js files within the `gulp/tasks` directory

 #### `gulp watch`